kevinwang5658/backstack/README.md

 # BackStack

 A lightweight Android BackStack library for view groups.
-Hey look I called it by what it actually does!
-Unlike all those other libraries out there.
+And hey look!
+I called it by what it actually does, unlike all those other libraries out there.

 ## Background